WSDOT-GIS/arcgis-js-draw-ui/README.md

 * The UI code is kept separate from the ArcGIS API for JavaScript code.
 This allows it to be used with other frameworks in the future.
 * Use built-in functionality wherever possible.
 (E.g., [CustomEvents] are used to fire events instead of [dojo/on].)
 Use polyfills for backward compatibility with older browsers.
+* Buttons are standard HTML `<button>` elements.
+Some frameworks (e.g. Dojo) have their own "button" objects that are not actually HTML `<button>` elements, but instead are made of `<span>` or other types of HTML elements.

+## Generated markup ##

+Inside the root element will be a series of `<button>` elements.
+Each button has a class indicating the operation it represents and contains two `<span>` elements:

+1. The first `<span>` has a class of `label` and contains a text label.
+This label span can be hidden using CSS if desired if you only want to see icons.
+2. The second `<span>` is empty and has an class of `icon`.
+This is used to give the button an icon using CSS.

 ## Polyfills ##